-This graduate-level program is designed for college graduates seeking initial certification as a music teacher.
-The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
+This Post-Baccalaureate Teacher Certification Program in Music (K-12) is designed for college graduates seeking initial teacher certification in the subject area of Music.
+The streamlined, rigorous, and sequential program of professional teacher preparation studies combines theory, research, field experience, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The final clinical experience (student teaching) at the end of the program requires full-time enrollment for one semester.
-The program is state approved and nationally accredited.
+The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

-This is a 21-credit program requiring four courses taken in late afternoons/evenings followed by a full semester of full-time student teaching in a host school in the region.
+The Post-Baccalaureate Teacher Certification Program in Music is a 21-credit graduate program requiring four courses in teacher preparation taken in late afternoons/evenings followed by a semester of full-time student teaching.

 Associated Department: Department of Graduate Education, Leadership, and Counseling